AI Policy Guide

 Alphabet Soup

-Key Challenges of Algorithms
+Key Challenges

 Model Bias

 As mentioned earlier, AI systems are not free from human biases.
-Although data are usually the root of many biased outcomes, model design is an often-overlooked contributing factor.
+Although data are usually the root of many biased outcomes, model design is an often overlooked contributing factor.
 The frame of the problem that engineers are trying to solve with AI, for instance, naturally shapes how the model is coded.

 For example, trying to design an AI system to predict creditworthiness naturally involves a decision on what creditworthiness means and what goal this decision will further.
 The model’s code will reflect this choice.
-If a firm simply wants to categorize data, perhaps a supervised learning algorithm can be used to bucket individuals.
+If a firm simply wants to categorize data, perhaps a supervised learning algorithm can be used to categorize individuals.
 If the firm seeks to maximize profit, perhaps a reinforcement learning algorithm could challenge the system to develop a process that maximizes returns.
 These differences in goals and model design decisions will naturally change outcomes and create qualitatively different AI systems.
 How a model is trained can also affect results.
-A model intended for multiple tasks has been found to show different outcomes when trained on each task separately, rather than all at once.
-Other such variations in design process can be expected to yield varying results.
+A model intended for multiple tasks has been found to show different outcomes when trained on each task separately rather than all at once.
+Other such variations in the design process can be expected to yield varying results.

-Mitigating this form of bias can be challenging and, like data bias, lacks a silver bullet solution.
+Mitigating this form of bias can be challenging and, like data bias, lacks a silver-bullet solution.
 Best practices are still developing, but suggestions tend to focus on process, emphasizing team diversity, stakeholder engagement, and interdisciplinary design teams.

 Explainability